 Go Hunting for Test Prep Easter Eggs

 This is by no means an exhaustive list of how to use Test Smash which is available for math, (third, fourth, and fifth grade) science, and writing.
-To be honest, my first year we simply did the problems each day with very little variety aside from splitting the problems into two days instead of one for the first couple of days to get used to the format.
+To be honest, my first year we simply did the problems each day with very little variety.
+All I did was split the problems into two the first couple of days to get used to the format.
 The moral of this story is you do you.
 Is there a strategy that works well for you and your students?
 Use and abuse it!
-For my class, Stinky Feet was the absolute BEST way to get my students excited and engaged, so we did it a lot.
+For my class, Stinky Feet was the absolute BEST way to get my students excited and engaged.
+Consequently, we played it a lot.
 A whole lot.
 Find what works for you and capitalize on it.

 If you are looking for more ways to review all year long before the big test hits, check out this post on The Magic of Math Stations/Centers.

 Subscribe to our newsletter to get our latest blog posts by email.